• bus busan

 Busan Cruise Port

 There is not much in the way of sightseeing or entertainment at the Busan port arrival point, but the Busan Port International Passenger Terminal (which is a few minutes walk away) does have a few eateries and shops; ATMs are also available.
 There is a free shuttle that runs from the port to the closest metro station (Choryang, line 1, right next to Busan central station), as well as one that goes all the way into the city centre (Nampo-dong), although there have been reports that the latter now charges a fare.
 They take around 10 and 30 minutes respectively.
-From here, it is easy to reach any location throughout Busan via the metro: purchase an all-day unlimited travel card at the station if you plan to use the metro multiple times.
+From here, it is easy to reach any location throughout Busan via the metro: purchase an unlimited travel card at the station if you plan to use the metro multiple times.

 Read more